hasebems/HamamatsuProject/README.md

 - Install this firmware to your M5Stack.

-## M5Stack-MQTT-MIDI-MP3(Sep.13 2020)
+## 2.M5Stack-MQTT-MIDI-MP3(Sep.13 2020)
- Filename is "M5Stack_CloudMQTT_MIDI_MP3".
+Filename is "M5Stack_CloudMQTT_MIDI_MP3.ino".
- First, make new Arduino sketch by loading this file.
+You can hear Hamamatsu Sound from M5stack by pushing buttonB and receiving MIDI.

 ### Required library
 - M5Stack